This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The Importance of Early Screenings and Diagnosis

 Keep in mind that getting proper routine screenings for your child is crucial.
-Not only will it help you understand your child’s health needs, but it assists in obtaining a diagnosis, early intervention, and treatment.
+Not only will it help you understand your child’s health needs, but it will also assist in obtaining a diagnosis, early intervention, and treatment.

 Early screening and diagnosis can also help you secure benefits and compensation more quickly, which can significantly help with the medical costs for a child with cerebral palsy.[7]